 - Atomic Tile expands the Subway Ceramics collection to include an era when America was focused on space missions and shooting for the moon.

 - Bungalow embraces the historic arts period in satin glaze finishes and classic color palettes.

 - Batchelder produces designs similar to stoneware pavers produced by the Batchelder-Wilson Tile Company during the early 1930s

 - Craftsman produces the classic 1920s look used extensively in the Craftsman bungalow style.

 - Cottage Tile is whimsical and eclectic, drawing from classic themes that include spices, herbs, garden vegetables, grapevines and honeybees.

 - Carreaux de Metro tiles were created in the style of the Paris Mero, an extension of Heritage Tile’s historically authentic tilework.
-The tile will have strong Art Nouveau decorative accents, beveled surfaces and unique cap and base mouldings, liners and trim tiles.
+The tile will have strong Art Nouveau decorative accents, beveled surfaces, and unique cap and base moldings, liners, and trim tiles.